morningred88/AWS/SAP-C01_SA_Professional/IAM/IAM_Notes.md

 ### AWS Managed Microsoft AD

 * Deploy Microsoft AD in your AWS VPC
+* Standalone or setup trust with on-premises

-* Two places where user are defined - on premises and in the cloud, and there is trust between the two.
+* If setup trust, two places where user are defined - on premises and in the cloud.

 ### AD Connector